cangtiandi/CS30-Major-Project/proposal.md

 - The speed changes when the score reaches a certain amount
 - Hard drop
 - A holder that holds your piece
+- Ghost piece that shows you where to piece is gonna drop